elabftw/elabdoc/doc/user-guide.rst

 To-Do List
 ----------

-From the main Experiments or Resources pages, press 't' to show your "To-Do List".
+From the main Experiments or Resources pages, press ``t`` to show your "To-Do List".
 You can also access the "To-Do List" by clicking on the icon at the top left side of the screen.

 Miscellaneous
 =============